-Last weekend, in my Market Forecast, we discussed,
+Last weekend, in my Market Forecast, I discussed,

 Nasdaq quotes delayed at least 15 minutes, all others at least 20 minutes.

 Markets are closed on certain holidays.
 Stock Market Holiday List

 By accessing this page, you agree to the following